 You might have learned how to fight depression alone; taken self-care measures, and inculcated massive lifestyle changes but if you’re still struggling to alleviate depression or feel you may be about to have a nervous breakdown, you should seek professional help.

 In many cultures, depression is not considered a serious illness and is written off as being “all in the mind”.
 This can be harmful for the person suffering from it and could lead to serious consequences.

 If you or someone you know is suffering from depression, do not hesitate to seek external professional help.
 It isn’t a sign of weakness if you need to consult an expert.
 Continue with your self-care measures and give them a boost by consulting a mental health professional.
 This can speed up your recovery and prevent a depressive relapse.

-Not everyone can learn how to fight depression alone, especially if the depression has been present for long, so it is vital to seek mental help.
+Not everyone can learn how to fight depression alone, especially if the depression has been present for a long, so it is vital to seek mental help.

 How to choose the right mental health professional

-If you are concerned about finding the most suitable mental health professional, your best option is to consult your own general practitioner first.
+If you are concerned about finding the most suitable mental health professional, your best option is to consult your general practitioner first.
 They can provide you with referrals or direct you to the right place for professional help.

 Going to an expert for help is the first step, and it’s a big one.
 It takes courage to admit to yourself that you have a problem and to take action to fix it.
 But when trying to understand how to fight depression it is imperative to be deeply involved in the process.
 Do your research, participate in the treatment, take your medicine regularly, and follow up with self-care measures such as diet, exercise and lifestyle.
 Do not depend solely on a mental health professional to recover from depression.